HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 **Staff Software Engineer**

+- Designed and built TypeScript Express app with dynamically generated endpoints to serve complex aggregate queries from our data warehouse.
 - Reduced endpoint latency by tweaking PostgreSQL queries and creating composite indexes
 - Paired with developers at different levels across teams to solve complex problems and share knowledge
 - Created technical flow diagrams for complex data ingestion and state machines